nmenny/Audioctopus/README.md

 Details:

-- `playlist-name`: the name of the playlist to swap.
+- `playlist-name`: the name of the playlist containing the music to swap.
 - `music-id-1`: (**optional**) the id of the first music to swap (the numbering starts at 1).
 - `music-id-2`: (**optional**) the id of the second music to swap (the numbering starts at 1).

 Result:

+The commands tells if the music have been swapped successfully or not.

+### /remove-music-from-playlist

+Removes a music from a playlist.

+Usage: `/remove-music-from-playlist playlist-name music-id`

+Details:

+- `playlist-name`: the name of the playlist containing the music to remove.
+- `music-id-1`: (**optional**) the id of the music to remove (the numbering starts at 1).

+Warnings: The user requesting the removal must be either the owner of the playlist (i.e. the one who created it) or an Administrator.

+Result:

-The commands tells if the music has successfully been added to the playlist or not.
+The commands tells if the music have been removed successfully or not.